silv3rr/pyspy/README.md

 ## Installation

-Only latest glftpd version 2.12+ is supported (other versions untested)
+Only glftpd version 2.12+ is supported (other versions untested)

 Pick one of these 3 setup methods